petermuller71/cryptor_php_encryption_class/README.md

 # cryptor_php_encryption_class
-PHP class for encryption and decryption with open_ssl.
-Works also for larger files, because file is split in sperate chunc.ks.
+PHP class for encryption and decryption of text with open_ssl.

+Works also with large text, because file is split (in the background) in sperate chuncks.